NedicNemanja/Search-Engine/README.md

 Run the program with

-                  ./minisearch -i [inputfile.txt] -k [num of results to return for each querry]
+                  ./minisearch -i [inputfile.txt] -k [num of results to return for each query]

  or